Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 ## Master and variant products

-In the *PIM* module, you can create three sort of products:
+In the *PIM* module, you can create the following kinds of products:

 - *Single product*: A standalone product with no variations to it, for example, a computer game.
 - *Master product*: A product that has variations to it, for example, a shirt, which has different options in size and color.
 A master product is the "parent" entity to a family of products.
 - *Variant product*: A product with a special characteristic that differentiates it from other products of the same type, for example, color or size.
 A shirt, for instance, is usually sold in different colors.
 A blue shirt and a red shirt are variant products of a shirt master product, which is just an abstract definition of the shirt product type.

-All thee sort of products are created and managed in the *PIM* module.
-You can create single products, with no variations, and master products with their corresponding variants.
+These kinds of products are all created and managed in the *PIM* module.
+You can create single products with no variants and master products with their corresponding variants.
 To be able to create variant products to a master product, you have to create a so-called variant set first to determine the attributes that will define the variant product.
 For detailed information, see [Variant sets](#variant-sets).

 You can create any number of variant products in your instance via user interface, as well as edit existing variant products.
 For detailed information, see [Manage the variants](../Operation/02_ManageVariants.md).